submariner-io/enhancements/submariner/centralized-control-plane.md

  indicating current implementation).

-> Open: it is possible to emulate the current Submariner service behavior using the proposed control plane.
-This can be as simple as adding an `ImportToAll` flag to the `axon:Service` object or defining new `Export/ImportPolicy` objects.
+> Open: it is possible to emulate the current Submariner service behavior using
+> the proposed control plane.
+This can be as simple as adding an `ImportToAll`
+> flag to the `axon:Service` object or defining new `Export/ImportPolicy` objects.
+> The use of policy objects allow more control over sharing (e.g., emulate MCS
+> behavior, Skupper behavior, or fine grained importing as discussed above).

 #### Affected Components